JustToThePoint English Website Version

 First, let’s recall how the Laplace Transform operates on functions and their derivatives.

-These formulas are derived using integration by parts and take into account the initial conditions.
+These formulas are derived using integration by parts and incorporate the initial conditions.

 Transforming the Differential Equation